-1 E. Illiano de la Contraction d fully vaccinated and is at higher risk of severe illness from COVID-19 Denmark Community 20 April 2021 Fully vaccinated people can socialise with other fully vaccinated people without keeping their distance or wearing a face mask.
-General public Denmark Community 20 April 2021 Fully vaccinated people are exempt from regular testing.
-But not testing as a result of close contact with an infected person.
-General public Denmark Community 20 April 2021 Fully vaccinated people who are symptom free are exempt from self-isolation as a result of close contact of someone who is infected.
-However, you must still get tested as a result of close contact.
-Close contacts Denmark Community 1 April 2021 People at higher risk who are fully vaccinated can have physical contact with close friends and family, participate in activities with several people, go inside shops and use public transport outside of off-peak times.
-At-risk groups Denmark Healthcare 6 May 2021 There is no requirement for testing at admissions to public or private hospitals or for special examinations and procedures Patients, outpatients
+socialise with

+family and close

+friends who are not

+fully vaccinated

+people without

+keeping their

+distance or

+wearing a face

+mask.
+However,

+this does not apply

+if the person they

+are with has not

+been fully vaccinated and is

+at higher risk of

+severe illness from

+20.4 " 257: COVID-19

+Denmark Community 20 April 2021 Fully vaccinated General

+people can public

+socialise with other

+fully vaccinated

+people without

+keeping their

+distance or

+wearing a face

+mask.

+Denmark Community 20 April 2021 Fully vaccinated General

+- people are exempt public

+from regular

+testing.
+But not

+testing as a result

+of close contact

+with an infected

+person.

+Denmark Community 20 April 2021 Fully vaccinated Close

+2 3 people who are contacts

+symptom free are

+exempt from self-

+isolation as a result

+of close contact of

+someone who is

+infected.
+However,

+•

+you must still get

+tested as a result

+Dommorili Comercial 15 Octob ::: of close contact.
+At wiels

+Denmark Community 15 October People at higher At-risk

+2021 risk who are fully groups